Sharongoldie/Sharongoldie/README.md

-👋 Hello, I'm Sharon Mutrie, an aspiring Software Engineer with a background in interior design, having studied at inscape education group.
-My passion for interior design led me to explore the world of Software Engineering, and I've embarked on a transformative journey to pursue it as my new career path.

-📚 Currently, I'm an enrolled student in the software engineering program at ALX.
-I am committed to honing my skills and knowledge in software development to become a proficient Frontend Developer.

-🌟 Explore my repositories to discover a collection of interesting projects I've undertaken during my software engineering journey.
-These repositories showcase the various programming languages and technologies I'm actively learning and applying.

-🚀 My ultimate goal is to secure a position as a Frontend Developer at a prestigious company, and I'm dedicated to working hard to achieve that goal.
+Hey there, fellow code explorer! 🚀✨

+I'm Sharon Mutrie, the creative mind who traded interior design blueprints for coding adventures.
+Imagine a world where pixels are my paintbrush, and code is my canvas – that's the realm I'm diving into as an aspiring front-end developer!

+Join me on this rollercoaster of transformation, where the syntax is my language, and bugs are just unexpected design features. 🐛💻 I've set sail on a self-teaching journey to master the art of front-end wizardry, and my repositories are like treasure chests full of the projects that map out my coding expedition.

+Dive in, and you'll find a collection of tech tales where I've danced with various programming languages and tech wonders.
+From HTML to CSS, JavaScript to the mysteries of frameworks, it's a colorful journey that I'm eager to share!

+Why am I on this quest, you ask?
+Well, my compass is pointed towards the dream of landing a Frontend Developer gig at a top-notch company. 🌟 So, as I juggle with divs and sprinkle a bit of magic with every line of code, I'm on a mission to turn this dream into a reality.

+Ready to join me on this coding carnival?
+Explore my repos, drop a message, or let's just geek out about the wonders of the tech universe. 🎉💻 Exciting times ahead, and I'm thrilled to have you along for the ride!

+Cheers to coding, creativity, and making the digital world a more colorful place! 🌈🚀